app-projectq/projectq-page/docs/README.md

 	* [Privacy Policy](#privacy-policy)

 ## What
+Tired of waiting until the end of the month for your Apple Card QFX/QBO/OFX file?
+Wait no more.
 This app makes it possible for Apple Card owners to generate a QFX file of their **recent ("Latest Transactions") transactions**.

 ## How